matrix-org/synapse/CONTRIBUTING.rst

 We use `CircleCI <https://circleci.com/gh/matrix-org>`_ and `Travis CI
 <https://travis-ci.org/matrix-org/synapse>`_ for continuous integration.
 All
-pull requests to synapse get automatically tested by Travis and CircleCI; the Jenkins builds require an adminstrator to start them.
+pull requests to synapse get automatically tested by Travis and CircleCI.
 If your change breaks the build, this will be shown in GitHub, so please keep an eye on the pull request for feedback.

 To run unit tests in a local development environment, you can use: